Juan Gonzalez Martinez is a trombonist from Bremen.

 Historical trombones

-The specialist for historical trombones has a versatile range of instruments at his disposal, which he constantly complements with care and the finest taste.
-Fascinated by the subtle soundscapes from the Renaissance to the Romantic period and the musical context in which the trombone plays an important role, Juan González Martínez shows his instruments and the works in which he uses them.
+The specialist in historical trombones has a versatile collection of instruments, which he constantly adds to with care and exquisite taste.
+Fascinated by the subtle soundscapes from the Renaissance to the Romantic period and the musical context in which the trombone plays an important role, Juan González Martínez shows us his collection of instruments and the works in which he absolutely must use them.